alexdong/blog/source/_posts/2013-08-16-choir-dot-io-explained.markdown

 Sound is the perfect medium for wearable computers to talk back to us.
-Sound has a dozen of properties that we can tune to convey different level of emotions and intrusivenesses.
-Different sound packs would fit into various contextes.
+Sound has a dozen of properties that we can tune to convey different level of emotions and intrusiveness.
+Different sound packs would fit into various contexts.

 This is where Choir comes in.
 Choir provides a programmable interface to translate events into a rich set of context-aware sounds.
-Our users mark events with emotions and intrusivensses and we take care of the rest.
+Our users mark events with emotions and intrusivenss and we take care of the rest.

 Is Choir too early for the market?
 Certainly not.
 Choir has three